JosephWoodall/mechanicus/README.md

 poc_archive contains all old code, which will be only used as reference src contains all of the active production code.

+# RL Training Strategies and Alternatives
+1. Current Strategy: Specialization + Global Competition Each agent specializes on one start-goal pair
+All agents tested globally on all pairs
+Winner selected based on average performance
+2. Cross-Training Strategy
+Each agent trains on primary pair + additional training on other pairs Better generalization through exposure to multiple scenarios More training time per agent
+3. Evolutionary Training
+Population-based approach with mutation and selection Agents "reproduce" through weight copying + additional training Natural selection over multiple generations
+4. Curriculum Learning
+Progressive difficulty training from easy to hard pairs Each agent learns through structured progression Better learning stability and final performance
+5. Ensemble Training
+Multiple agents trained per pair with slight variations Best performer from each ensemble selected
+Reduces training variance and improves reliability